schorfES/caroucssel/README.md

 ##### Index

 Set the initial scroll index.
-The option format as an array follows API format for possibly multiple visible items.
+The option format as an array follows API format for possibly multiple visible items ([read more](#index-1)).
 To set an index you need to pass an array with at least one element.
 When passing more than one, the rest will be ignored.

 ```javascript
 const carousel = new Carousel(el, {